What is the farm bill? From food stamps to conservation efforts, a look at the massive legislation

 From food stamps to conservation issues, the farm bill is a huge piece of legislation that needs to be updated by Congress about every 5 years.
 It influences everything about agriculture production — from how food is grown to how its distributed, including on an international level.

 The farm bill’s massive size and undertaking gives way to various critiques from those who think its too costly or doesn’t do quite enough.
-House Republicans are reportedly just short of the 218 votes it needs to pass it; President Trump will threaten to veto the legislation if it doesn’t include tight enough work requirements for people on food stamps, sources told Fox News.
+President Trump had threatened to veto the legislation if it didn’t include tight enough work requirements for people on food stamps, sources told Fox News.

 Read on for a brief overview of what’s in the bill and why it’s so important.